mrled/rasproj/onionpi/devnotes.markdown

 Notes about specific problems I overcame and why certain decisions were made

+### Host system

+Finding a host system that can work is kind of a pain in the ass.
+Sometimes the Debian wiki can help: https://wiki.debian.org/CrossToolchains

+However, that info appears that it's out of date.
+It says that there aren't Wheezy packages on emdebian, but when I look in their repository (http://emdebian.org/tools/debian/), I do see some.
+I'm going to give that a try.

+HOWEVER2, it appears that there are only amd64 packages for wheezy in there!
+(See http://emdebian.org/tools/debian/dists/wheezy/main/ ... also, do note that there *are* i386 packages up there for jessie)

+HOWEVER3 (christ), the cross-build package isn't in there.
+So we're back to using Jessie.

+I wonder if it would be easier to get a fucking cross dev environment working on fucking Ubuntu

 ### Using debconf

 Run `debconf-get-selections` to see all the possible customizations in any installed package.